Prioritizing culture and the developer experience at Wicket

 Behind every great product sits a hard-working team (like a really hard-working team) building a seamless experience for the end-user.
 And if the designers and developers enjoy the tech stack, workflows, and features that they’re working on everyone, including the product, will benefit.
 Let’s also not underestimate the power of a positive culture.

 At Wicket, we dedicate time to creating a rewarding developer experience.
 We understand to achieve this, we need to listen.
-We hired each team member for a reason.
-We believe everyone brings something unique to the table, and therefore we value each team member’s input.
+Each team member is hired for a reason.
+Everyone brings something unique to the table, and therefore we value each team member’s input.

 We also recognize that developers chose this career path because they want to feel challenged every day and never want to stop learning.
 At Wicket, we encourage ongoing learning and experimentation.
 You may break some stuff here and there, but that’s ok.
 As long as you learn from the experience, we’ll call it a win.